Expatria-Technologies/FlexGPIO/README.md

 Traditional GPIO expander ICs (e.g. MCP23017) provide a fixed set of general-purpose digital I/O pins over I2C.
 FlexGPIO takes a different approach: by running firmware on a full RP2040 MCU, each "expanded" I/O point can be reconfigured in software to serve almost any function — standard digital I/O, PWM, analog output, NeoPixel data, or even additional step/direction stepper outputs.

-FlexGPIO communicates with the host board (e.g. the FlexiHAL 2350's RP2350 main processor) over I2C and serves as a satellite co-processor for all auxiliary I/O needs.
+FlexGPIO communicates with the host board (e.g. the FlexiHAL 2350's RP2350 main processor) over I2C and serves as a satellite co-processor for auxiliary I/O.

 ---